AJC Architects: Russell Jack

-Russell Callum Jack (1925—2025) was a contemporary of JOhn Allen's at Sydney Technical College and with him at Rudder, Littlemore and Rudder whilst completing his studies.
+Russell Callum Jack (1925—2025) was a contemporary of John Allen's at Sydney Technical College and with him at Rudder, Littlemore and Rudder whilst completing his studies.
 Jack aspired to be an architect from a young age and during his years in the Royal Australian Air Force he studied building construction and freehand drawing by correspondence.

 Jack won many prizes after graduation, including the Byera Hadley Travelling Scholarship.
 In May 1952 Jack set off with fellow architects to London, where he worked for Tripe & Wakeham Architecture Firm for a few months.
 His work there included a harem for the Sheik of Kuwait.
 He also travelled in Europe.
 This experience developed and broadened Jack's understanding of townscapes and urban spaces.
 Upon his return to Australia he gained more professional experience at Rudder, Littlemore & Rudder for two years.

 Jack's first major award was in 1958 with the RAIA Sir John Sulman Medal for his own house in Wahroonga, Sydney.

 Keith Cottier

 Keith Eric Cottier was born in 1938.
 He joined the firm in 1957, after Allen and Jack had recognised his architectural talent in his designs for Clubbe Hall.
 In 1964 the firm was renamed Allen Jack+Cottier.

 In 2001 Cottier was awarded the Royal Australian Institute of Architects Gold Medal.

 Cottier was appointed a Member of the Order of Australia in 2004 for service to architecture as a member of a range of planning, heritage protection and property management organisations, and as a practising architect.
-Cottier was awarded an the degree of honorary Doctor of Science in Architecture (honoris causa) at the Faculty of Architecture, Design and Planning graduation ceremony, University of Sydney 27 November 2009.
+Cottier was awarded an honorary Doctor of Science in Architecture (honoris causa) at the Faculty of Architecture, Design and Planning graduation ceremony, University of Sydney 27 November 2009.

 He was a trustee of Historic Houses Trust and a member of Sydney Opera House Eminent Architects Panel.

 The practice today

-As of January 2025, Michael Heenan is CEO and director of AJC Architects.
+As of July 2025, Dua Green is CEO and director of AJC Architects.
 The studio is located in Chippendale.